-Teen Dating Violence Can Lead To Homicide — Girls Are The Most Common Victims
+Teen Dating Violence Can Lead To Homicide — And Girls Are The Most Common Victims

 Domestic violence is common among adults, and women are most frequently the victims.
 In fact, nearly half of women killed by homicide in the United States are killed by their former or current intimate partners.